BillChan226/openenv-gen/openenv/docs/environment-builder.md

 # Copy environment code (always at root of build context)
 COPY . /app/env

-# For in-repo builds, openenv is already in the pyproject.toml dependencies
+# For in-repo builds, openenv-core is already in the pyproject.toml dependencies
-# For standalone builds, openenv will be installed from pip via pyproject.toml
+# For standalone builds, openenv-core will be installed from pip via pyproject.toml
 WORKDIR /app/env

 # Install dependencies using uv sync